 According to reports by the National Bureau Statistics (NBS), in 2019, the rate of unemployment in Nigeria was 23.1%, and the underemployment rate was 16.6%.

-Additionally, it is projected that the rate of unemployment for Nigeria will hit 33.5 per cent by 2020, with implications that are better imagined if the country's current economic challenges are not urgently reversed.
+Additionally, it is stated that the rate of unemployment for Nigeria is 32.5 per cent in 2021.
+This figure is projected to increase further in 2022, with implications that are better imagined if the country's current economic challenges are not urgently reversed.

 Furthermore, due to the high level of unemployment, in March 2014, 16 people were killed in a scuffle when 500,000 despairing job-seekers were hurrying to apply for about 5,000 vacancies in the Immigration Service of Nigeria.